thomasthaddeus/cityuseattle.github.io/docs/tools/emacs.md

 Learn Emacs Lisp to extend and customize Emacs

 - Use `Alt-x` `apropos` to search for commands and functions related to a keyword
-- Familiarize yourself with Emacs' built-in help system (`Ctrl-h` followed by a key or command)
+- Familiarize yourself with Emacs' built-in help system
+  - `Ctrl-h` "**followed by a key or command**"
-- Practice Emacs with interactive tutorials, such as `Alt-x` help-with-tutorial
+- Practice Emacs with interactive tutorials, such as:
+  - `Alt-x` `help-with-tutorial`

 ### Troubleshooting